JDS Yukishio: Construction and career

 Yukishio was laid down at Mitsubishi Heavy Industries Kobe Shipyard on 11 April 1985 and launched on 23 January 1987.
-She was commissioned on 11 March 1988, into the 2nd Submarine Group in Yokosuka.
+The ship's name derives from “Yukishio,” which means “tides flowing amid falling snow.”
+She was commissioned on 11 March 1988, into the 4nd Submarine Squadron of the 2nd Submarine Flotilla in Yokosuka.

-She participated in Hawaii dispatch training from 21 September – 19 December 1989.
+She primarily participated in various exercises and training aimed at improving anti-submarine warfare capabilities, she also took part in Hawaii dispatch training from 21 September – 19 December 1989.

-On 9 March 2006, she was reclassified as a training submarine, her hull number changed to TSS-3605, she was transferred to the 1st training submarine under the direct control of the submarine fleet, and her fixed port was transferred to Kure.
+On 9 March 2006, she was reclassified as a training submarine, her hull number changed to TSS-3605, she was transferred to the 1st Submarine Training Squadron under the direct control of the Fleet Submarine Force, and her fixed port was transferred to Kure.
+As a training submarine, it was operated specifically for educational purposes, providing new crew members with practical training in shiphandling techniques, diving and surfacing procedures, and emergency response.

-In January 2006, she left Yokosuka for Dokai Bay, where the dismantling site is located.
+Its service as a training submarine lasted approximately two years.
+It was decommissioned on March 7, 2008, bringing its nearly 20-year service history to a close.